How will office work change after COVID-19?

-Jöerg Bakschas looks at what we are learning from the COVID-19 crisis.
+Jöerg Bakschas looks at what we are learning from the COVID-19 crisis

 With an almost global shut-down, the public’s awareness of supply chains has significantly increased – with these now disrupted, even large corporations have come to a standstill.
 The focus has shifted to small industries and individual entrepreneurs that had otherwise functioned as a matter of course.
 Society is discussing profit-oriented healthcare systems and is painfully aware of what the medical, nursing and carer professions really do!

 People’s sense of value has changed fundamentally and the willingness to change has increased.
-The fact that many people have suddenly found themselves in a kind of isolation has made them realize the influence that direct communication during a real meeting has.
+The fact that many people have suddenly found themselves in a kind of isolation has made them realise the influence that direct communication during a real meeting has.
 The use of virtual meetings, supported by portals such as MS-Teams, WebEx, Zoom, Skye etc., has risen exponentially as they have now become the new norm.

 If meetings in an office environment are missing, we turn to emails as a substitute.
 However, even before the crisis, it quickly became clear how complicated and one-dimensional this form of communication is.
 We all know the problems with “reading between the lines” and the endless lists of people who are copied in on an email.
 Even telephone calls are felt to be insufficient if you are used to exchanging information in meetings with the use of presentations, flip charts, boards etc. Only “video conference” conveys a feeling similar to a real meeting.
 Here the most important point is “to show your face!”
 Only when I can see my counterparts, I receive important information through gestures and facial expressions.
 This is an essential element of communication, especially within the topic of “virtual leadership“